marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 Before doing anything else, we need to set a [Leader key][12].

 The Leader key is Vim's way to reduce conflicts in configuration.
 The Vim user can set this key to be anything and then every command are going to be preceded by this key.
-By default it's set to be backslash, but I like to change it to `,`.
+By default it's set to be backslash, but I like to change it to `space`.

-	let mapleader=","
+	let mapleader=" "

-_Note that mapping it to `,` removes a feature from Vim that can be useful and that some people prefer remapping it to `Space` instead._

 ### Reload Vim Config Without Having To Restart Editor